 Drawbacks of microlearning

 Besides all the fantastic opportunities that come in handy with microlearning, there are certain drawbacks.
-Well, let’s review the main ones.
+For example,

-• It is limited to one or a few concepts per session.
-Keep the sessions extremely focused, which limits you to discussing one or very few short concepts per session.
+- It is limited to one or a few concepts per session.
+You keep the sessions extremely focused, which limits you to discussing one or very few short concepts per session.

-Microlearning can be more than just off-the-shelf course content.
+Microlearning courses can be more than just off-the-shelf course content.
 It often refers to apps, infographics, videos & animations, ebooks, and quizzes.
 So, you can incorporate these into a pre-recorded course but also create a wholesome experience utilizing just these elements on their own.
-Let’s take a look at everything in more detail.
+All of these are great for diversifying your online course.

 Animations & Short Videos

 Animations such as “pencil” or “whiteboard” animation, as well as videos, are perfect for “how-to guides.”
 The tendency among people to be more attentive and learn better with videos is a fact.
-It, in a sense, creates a classroom experience.
+It creates a classroom experience.

-If it is an animation nowadays, you can create them by utilizing quite a low cost, in some cases even free tools.
+Nowadays, you can create animations at a low cost, in some cases even using free tools.

-If you are recording a video, phone cameras are well too.
+If you are recording a video, phone cameras are good, too.
 Keep a few things in mind, such as neat background, good audio, and clear visuals.
+Also, make sure your learners can relate to those videos.
+For example, if there’s a video with a speaker, Kelly ensures they come from different backgrounds.

-People tend to learn faster with videos; therefore, this format enjoys popularity.
-Keep in mind the appropriate duration of the videos should be around 3-15 minutes long.
+TIP: People tend to learn faster with videos; therefore, this format enjoys popularity.
+Try to keep the duration of your microlearning content and activities under 8 minutes.

 Infographic